-The Center for Severe Weather Research (CSWR) operates the Doppler on Wheels (DOW) mobile radar network, consisting of two dual-polarization, dual-frequency mobile radars and one multi-beam, rapid scan radar, as a National Science Foundation (NSF) facility.
-Researchers and faculty can request the DOWs for their projects.
+The Center for Severe Weather Research (CSWR) operates the Doppler on Wheels (DOW) mobile radar network, consisting of two dual-polarization, dual-frequency mobile radars and one multi-beam, rapid scan radar, several mobile mesonet vehicles and 20 in-situ weather PODs as a National Science Foundation (NSF) facility.
+Researchers and faculty can request the DOWs and other instrumentation for their projects.

 CSWR is engaged in research investigating tornadogenesis, tornado structure, hurricane boundary layers and surface wind damage, as well as radar technology.
 CSWR has also played a major role in VORTEX2, COPS, IHOP, STEP, IPEX, PAMREX and other projects.
 Here is a list of related CSWR publications.

 CSWR is committed to the advancement of radar meteorology education.
 Additionally, CSWR maintains close collaborations with both Pennsylvania State University and the University of Colorado.
 Here is a list of educational projects in which CSWR has been involved.